hotenabc/NFQ-test-solution/README.md

 }
 ```

-As we can see, the `GildedRose` class is now cleaner and more maintainable.
-By extracting the strategy logic into the `ItemUpdater` class, we only need to modify the context class when adding new update strategies, leaving `GildedRose` untouched.
+As we can see, the `Product` class is now cleaner and more maintainable.
+By extracting the strategy logic into the `ItemUpdater` class, we only need to modify the context class when adding new update strategies, leaving `Product` untouched.
 This refactoring has made the code more modular and easier to extend in the future.
 Well done!

 Happy coding!